Six essential courses.

 Undergrad

 You're about to begin your first year at university.
-It's a big step, but you're read.
-You made a plan to polish your writing and presentation skills for the best possible grades.
-Smart!
-You signed up for our professional writing course because you prefer self-paced learning with some instructor support.
+It's a big step and you're ready.
+You made a plan to polish your writing and presentation skills to improve your grades.
+You signed up for our professional writing course and liked the self-paced learning with some instructor support.
+Students succeed when they know what they want.

 Working dad

-You've got a happy life and a great job.
-An opening has come available at work for a leadership role that's got you thinking.
-You need to refresh your communication skills to meet the job requirements.
-Our strategic communications course caught your attention.
-It's just what you were hoping for.
+You've got such a happy life and a great job.
+Even so, that opening for a leadership role has got you thinking.
+You've been wanting to advance but feel the need to refresh your communication skills to meet management requirements and to boost your own confidence.
+Our Strategic Communications course can help you excel.

 New hire

-Congratulations on the new job.
+Congratulations on the new job!
 The workload is interesting, steady and, at times, quite challenging.
-You've been thinking about building an online portfolio to showcase your work and how you've progressed.
+You're learning a lot and feel good about your expanding skillset.
+You keep thinking now would be a good time to refresh your portfolio website to showcase your learning and most recent work.

 New citizen

-You have worked hard to master the English language -- reading, writing, speaking fluently.
-What an achievement.
-Now, you are building a career plan to define specific goals usng our Career Building + Job Hunting micro course.
-Up next, the Membership Plan.
-Onwards!
+You have worked hard to master the English language -- reading, writing, spelling, speaking fluently.
+What an achievement!
+Now, you're building a more detailed career plan to define specific goals on how you will reach those goals using our career planning micro course.
+Next, sign up for our membership plan.
+Learn and save.

 Various reputable sources add relevance, depth and interest to each lesson so learners can connect with real life concepts, stay engaged with their course content and retain the learning each lesson provides.

-The only textbooks needed for each course are Open Learning* pressbooks and links are provided within each course plan.
-Many of these Open texts are published by Canadian colleges and universities.
-The majority have been issued within the last three years.
+The only textbooks needed for each course are Open Learning* pressbooks.
+We will provide you with the links and info within each course plan.
+Many of these open texts are published by Canadian colleges and universities.
+The majority have been issued within the last few years.

-By using a mix of Open Learning textbooks and selected resources, we uphold academic rigor, authenticity, and the thrill of great learning with a dash of the unexpected.
+By using a mix of Open Learning Resources, we uphold academic quality, relevance, authenticity, and the thrill of great learning with a dash of the unexpected.
+These are free, high quality learning tools.

 *Open Learning allows anyone access to free educational resources across the globe via the Creative Commons copyright.
-Read the full story in our blog posts.
+Read more in our Kwriter Academy Blog.

 About course format and delivery

-You will receive a course plan by email.
-It will include a schedule, a course outline, information on what your will study across each module, and details about how to log on and access each lesson.
+You will receive a course plan by email after you register for your course or membership.
+The plan will include a schedule, a course outline, information on what you will study across each module with details on how to log on and access each lesson.

-Tasks and assignments will be explained so the learner will know what to do.
-Lessons are structured with mixed media to enable various learning styles.
+Tasks and assignments will be explained so the learner will know what to do and when.
+Lessons are structured with mixed media to stimulate the brain and enable various learning styles.
 The 'knowing' and feelings of confidence may start slowly and should build gradually towards completion.

 2. Course delivery